diwic/dbus-rs/README.md

 Requirements
 ============

 [Libdbus](https://dbus.freedesktop.org/releases/dbus/) 1.6 or higher, and latest stable release of [Rust](https://www.rust-lang.org/).
-If you run Ubuntu, this translates to Ubuntu 14.04 or later, having the `libdbus-1-dev` package installed while building, and the `libdbus-1-3` package installed while running.
+If you run Ubuntu, this translates to Ubuntu 14.04 or later, having the `libdbus-1-dev` and `pkg-config` packages installed while building, and the `libdbus-1-3` package installed while running.

 However, if you enable the feature `no-string-validation`, you might be able to build and run with older versions of the D-Bus library.
 This feature skips an extra check that a specific string (e g a Path, ErrorName etc) conforms to the D-Bus specification, which might also make things a tiny bit faster.
 But - if you do so, and then actually send invalid strings to the D-Bus library, you might get a panic instead of a proper error.